Causal normalizing flows: from theory to practice: Effective design of causal normalizing flows

 \msg{Shortcuts.
 It is important that indirect dependencies are not modelled as direct dependencies.
 The deductive model ensures this by using the graph $\mathcal{A}$, the abductive through the iterative inverse.}

-\paragraph{Causal path preservation} In order to perform interventions with a causal NF (see \cref{sec:interventions}), the NF does not only need to be causally consistent, but the causal dependencies from $\rvu$ to $\rvx$ also need to follow the same paths as the true causal model.
+{\paragraph{Causal path preservation} In order to perform interventions with a causal NF (see \cref{sec:interventions}), the NF does not only need to be causally consistent, but the causal dependencies from $\rvu$ to $\rvx$ also need to follow the same paths as the true causal model.
 That is, the causal NF needs to be \emph{causal path preserving}.
 If we impose a causal ordering (\eg, using an ANF), longer-than-needed dependencies are impossible, \eg, $\ervu_1$ cannot influence $\ervx_2$ through $\ervx_3$ in \cref{subfig:unrolled} due to the network structure.
 We are left with shortcuts as the only possible deviation from the causal paths.
-As stated before, both the generative (\cref{eq:generative-model}) and abductive (\cref{eq:abductive-model}) models avoid shortcuts \wrt the given \graph by carefully controlling how the information flows, being hence well-suited for causal inference tasks. \Cref{tab:summary-models} summarizes the discussed properties of the considered design choices.
-Remarkably, the abductive model with a single layer (similar to \cref{subfig:inverted}) \emph{enjoys all the necessary properties of a causal NF by design}.
-That is, the abductive model with $L=1$ is expressive, causally consistent, and causal path-preserving \wrt the provided \graph, greatly simplifying the optimization process.
+As stated before, both the generative (\cref{eq:generative-model}) and abductive (\cref{eq:abductive-model}) models avoid shortcuts \wrt the given \graph by carefully controlling how the information flows, being hence well-suited for causal inference tasks. }